OCR-tech/AdaptDL/CODE_OF_CONDUCT.md

 ## Enforcement
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at ocrtech.mail@gmail.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

-Maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.
+Project maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.

 ## Attribution
 This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.